conradoqg/embedded-postgresql/README.md

 ## (WIP) embedded-postgresql

-> A npm package that helps installing and managing a standalone PostgreSQL.
+> A npm package that helps installing and managing an embedded PostgreSQL.

 ### Features